How to search for root cause using Cause and Effect Chain Analysis?

 Step 3.
 Write your target problem in the field “Target Problem”

 A Root Cause is a fundamental reason for the occurrence of the problem – it might be good but not helpful.
-Typically, you can do nothing with a fundamental reason of an occurrence.
+Typically, you can do nothing with a fundamental reason for an occurrence.
 There is a practical definition:

 A root cause is a source of a defect such that if it is removed, the defect is decreased or removed.
 So the root cause is a reason that you have to choose to solve the problem.